wikipathways/wikipathways-pmcfigurebot/figures/README.md

-This folder holds the resulting .jpg and .yml files from a PMC figure query.
-New files will be added by consecutive runs, but the log file is overwritten.
+This dir temporarily holds yml and image files to be processed